ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 | `fact=n`     | limit fact pool to this number of facts
 | `hash=n`     | use this hash size for finding dictionary words (bigger = faster access)
 | `cache=50x1` | allocate a 50K buffer for handling 1 user file at a time.
 A server might want to cache multiple users at a time.
+| `filecache=5000x100` | allocate a 5M buffer for caching 100 files (enables caching).

 A default version of ChatScript will allocate much more than it needs, because it doesn't know what you might need.

+A server might want to cache common files across volleys and users, using filecache.

 If you want to use the least amount of memory (multiple servers on a machine or running on a mobile device), you should look at the USED line on startup and add small amounts to the entries